 Weston Assault Lawyer

-In Weston, an assault is defined as unwanted physical contact that causes any type of physical injury.
-Weston prosecutors take these charges seriously, especially if the assault could be seen as domestic violence.
-This is where many assault in the third-degree charges are filed – as a result of a conflict between spouses or significant others, roommates, or family members.
+Assault is defined as unwanted physical contact that causes any type of physical injury.
+Prosecutors take these charges seriously, especially if the assault could be seen as domestic violence.
+This is where many third-degree assault charges are filed – as a result of a conflict between spouses or significant others, roommates, or family members.
 The police are often concerned in these cases that someone might get more seriously injured if they do not take action.

-If you are facing any type of assault charge in Weston, you should contact a Weston assault attorney as soon as possible.
+If you are facing any type of violent criminal charges, you should contact a Weston assault lawyer as soon as possible.
 An experienced defense attorney can work hard on your defense and ensure that your rights are protected throughout the case.

 Someone would be charged with criminal assault in the case of unwanted physical contact.
 The most common injuries generally considered serious bodily injuries are broken bones, disfigurement, damage to internal organs, and concussions.
 In Connecticut criminal law, reasonable apprehension of immediate harm actually does not apply.

-The most common assault charge Weston assault lawyers see is assault in the third degree, and that is generally the least serious type of assault.
+The most common assault charge Weston lawyers see is this offense in the third degree, and that is generally the least serious type of violent offense.
 This could be physical contact someone made, leaving a red mark, bruise, or some other very minor injury.
 Sometimes, an allegation that a person made contact is enough – even without leaving a mark.

 Someone could file a police report in a case and try to get charges pressed against someone for a situation that was an accident.
 However, for the state to actually prove that the person was guilty of assault, even assault in the third degree, they would have to show that the contact was intentional.